 Pin this now to save it for later

-The ingredients for this Southern butter beans recipe are all common pantry or fridge staples, so you should be able to cook butter beans anytime!
+The ingredients for this Southern butter beans recipe are all common pantry or fridge staples, so you should be able to cook butter beans anytime.
+Here are a few things to note:

-• Frozen or fresh butter beans or baby lima beans – I do like to get the baby version because they are smaller and more tender.
+Frozen or fresh butter beans or baby lima beans: I like to get the baby version because they are smaller and more tender.
 Generally, if you buy fresh butter beans, you’ll get smaller ones.

-• Chicken stock or water – I usually just use water, but if you want a more intense flavor, you can use chicken or vegetable stock.
+Chicken stock or water: I usually use water, but if you want a more intense flavor, you can use chicken or vegetable stock.

-• Sugar – this is the magic ingredient that takes these butter beans from okay to delicious!
+Sugar: This is the magic ingredient that takes these butter beans from okay to delicious!
+All you need is white granulated sugar.

 How to cook butter beans

-1. Start by adding water or chicken stock, salt, pepper, bacon, butter, sugar, and garlic powder to a large saucepan.
-I use Kirkland brand cookware from Costco, but this pot by Cuisinart would work well, as would this one from Calphalon.
+Start by adding water or chicken stock, salt, pepper, bacon, butter, sugar, and garlic powder to a large saucepan.

-**Cook’s Tip: Taste the butter beans while they are cooking so you can add additional seasonings if necessary.
+**Cook’s Tip: Taste the butter beans while they’re cooking so you can add additional seasonings if necessary.

 Join Southern Food and Fun Community group